CHSS Advice Line

 Read full story

-If you are having trouble breathing, you might find it helpful to sit or stand in positions which open your airways and make it easier to breathe.
-What works best will depend on who you are, what the cause of your breathlessness is, what you are doing, and where you are.
+If you are having trouble breathing, you may find it helpful to sit or stand in positions which open your airways and make it easier to breathe.
+What works best will depend on who you are, what causes your breathlessness, what you are doing, and where you are.

 Ask your physiotherapist, occupational therapist, or other health professional for advice on useful breathing positions.
 Some positions which may help are: